What Do Anacondas Eat? A Guide to Their Diet

 The forked tongue and Jacobson’s organ of anacondas help them detect animal smells.

-Anacondas are impressive hunters who can kill their victims on land or the water surface.
+Anacondas are native to South American rainforests.
+As they are not venomous, anacondas rely on their strength when it comes to hunting.
+Anacondas are natural hunters in the wild, and can easily take on bigger animals like deer.
+They are impressive hunters who can kill their victims on land or in the water surface.
 Anacondas can feel vibrations on the ground when prey is nearby.
-They are also equipped with eyes and nostrils at the top of their head, which helps them see and breathe even though their bodies are submerged beneath the water surface while stalking their prey.
+They are also equipped with eyes and nostrils at the top of their head, which help them see and breathe even when their bodies are submerged beneath the water surface while stalking their prey.

 The forked tongue and Jacobson’s organ of anacondas are also very useful in detecting specific animal smells and chemicals, which is why they often hiss and stick out their tongues.
 An anaconda also uses the pit organs on the top of its upper lip to sense heat signatures from possible prey.
 Even though anacondas don’t have sharp eyesight or a sense of smell, they are still good at hunting, thanks to their other senses.